 - Student clinicians should report any changes in name, address, or phone to the Clinic Coordinator. - Campus and departmental communication is completed primarily through email.
 Students are encouraged to check email multiple times per day.
-Communication about clients between supervisors and clinicians is completed through Point and Click (PNC). - If the Clinic Coordinator needs to contact student clinicians or supervisors about matters related to clinic, communication will occur through email.
+Communication about clients between supervisors and student clinicians is completed through Point and Click (PNC). - During the clinical semester, the Clinic Director will share weekly Center Announcements that includes important information. - If the Clinic Coordinator needs to contact student clinicians or supervisors about matters related to clinic, communication will occur through email.
 Client names or other identifying information should never be shared in email communication.